 Pooled investment vehicles, Sub-Advised Funds and Other Registered Investment Companies (such as mutual funds and unit investment trusts) accrue asset-based management, advisory or sub-advisory fees daily and pay such fees to ARK monthly, quarterly or periodically in arrears (as described in the prospectus, offering document or other disclosure document) for the vehicle, fund or investment company.
 As further described in the offering documents, the Private Funds accrue asset-based management fees either monthly or quarterly, depending on the Private Fund.
 Similarly, ARK has the ability to deduct such fees either monthly or quarterly in arrears, as further described in the offering documents.
 Additionally, the Private Funds can receive a performance-based fee that is payable as defined in the offering documents and, depending on the Private Fund, be subject to the expiration of any applicable lock-up period.
-Currently, one of the Private Funds, which ARK launched this year, is not being offered to outside investors and is only available for investment by ARK employees.
 As such, both the asset-based management and performance-based fees are waived for ARK employees.
-Once the Private Fund starts accepting outside investors, the aforementioned fees will be passed onto outside investors [but will continue being waived for ARK employees?]
+Once the Private Fund starts accepting outside investors, the aforementioned fees will be passed onto outside investors but will continue being waived for ARK employees.
 Please see Item 6 Performance-Based Fees and Side-by-Side Management for additional information about ARK's performance-based fees.